lsuits/lsu-enrol_ues/README.markdown

-# CPS Enrollment Module
+# UES Enrollment Module

-The CPS (Course Preference System) enrollment module, is a pluggable course creation / enrollment system that adheres to some common university constraints.
+The UES (Universal Enrollment Service) enrollment module, is a pluggable course creation / enrollment system that adheres to some common university constraints.
 The module enhances the Moodle course and user tables with some meta information for course creation.

 Upon installation, the enrollment modules creates tables for the following
 information: